-Feature Classic Encryption Platform Encryption PCI-DSS L1 Compliance ✓ ✓ Masking ✓ Mask Types and Characters ✓ View Encrypted Data Permission Required to Read Encrypted Field Values ✓ Encrypted Standard Fields ✓ Encrypted Attachments, Files, and Content ✓ Encrypted Custom Fields Dedicated custom field type, limited to 175 characters ✓ Encrypt Existing Fields for Supported Custom Field Types ✓ Search (UI, Partial Search, Lookups, Certain SOSL Queries) ✓ API Access ✓ ✓ Available in Workflow Rules and Workflow Field Updates ✓ Available in Approval Process Entry Criteria and Approval Step Criteria
+Feature Classic Encryption Platform Encryption Search (UI, Partial Search, Lookups, Certain SOSL Queries) ✓ API Access ✓ ✓ Available in Workflow Rules and Workflow Field Updates ✓ Available in Approval Process Entry Criteria and Approval Step Criteria ✓

 Note: Beginning with Spring '17, Shield Platform Encryption no longer masks encrypted data in the presentation layer.
 This may affect some users' ability to work with encrypted data.
-If you have data you don't want specific users to see, revisit their field-level security settings on page 81, record access settings, and object permissions on page 62.
+If you have data you don't want specific users to see, revisit their field-level security settings on page 83, record access settings, and object permissions on page 63.